Buying real estate in Busan?

 Yes, the analysis of Busan's property market is included in our pack

-1) Foreign investors target high-demand short-term rental areas
+1) Foreign investors will target areas with high short-term rental demand

 Foreign investors are eyeing areas with strong rental demand for short-term stays, and Busan is catching their attention.